opensearch-project/opensearch-hadoop/README.md

 ```

 ## [Apache Hive][]
-OpenSearch-Hadoop provides a Hive storage handler for OpenSearch, meaning one can define an [external table][] on top of ES.
+OpenSearch-Hadoop provides a Hive storage handler for OpenSearch, meaning one can define an [external table][] on top of OpenSearch.

 Add opensearch-hadoop-<version>.jar to `hive.aux.jars.path` or register it manually in your Hive script (recommended):
 ```
 ADD JAR /path_to_jar/opensearch-hadoop-<version>.jar;
 ```
 ### Reading
-To read data from ES, define a table backed by the desired index:
+To read data from OpenSearch, define a table backed by the desired index:
 ```SQL
 CREATE EXTERNAL TABLE artists (
     id      BIGINT,